Azure/bellhop/docs/monitoring/README.md

 Bellhop includes (1) default action group that is configured to use the `Email Notification` option.
 During deployment recipient names and email addresses will be added to the group via the options on the `Advanced` tab in the portal.
 - _These are the users to receive email notification if Bellhop experiences any errors during Engine or Scaler invokations_
-- _Deployer has option to add multiple users, or group DL's_
+- _At the time of deployment, you have the option to add multiple users, or group DL's_

 ### Alert Rules

 [Azure Monitor Alert Rules](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview#manage-alert-rules) are separated from alerts and the actions taken when an alert fires in Azure.
 The alert rule captures the target resource and the criteria for alerting.
-The alert rule can be in an enabled or a disabled state and alerts only fire when enabled.
+The alert rule can enabled or disabled, and alerts will only fire if enabled.

 Bellhop includes (2) alert rules by default, one for errors thrown by the Engine Function and the other for errors thrown by the Scalers.
 These built-in alert rules leverage a common format and will output all of the following information and details in the event of an error:
 - OperationID: _Unique GUID for Function Operation_